Giuliano Pisapia: Mayor of Milan (2011–2016)

-In June 2010, Pisapia was the first to submit his own nomination as the Mayor of Milan, for the elections that would take place the following year.
+In June 2010, Pisapia was the first to submit his nomination as the Mayor of Milan, for the elections that would take place the following year.
 A number of intellectuals and notable people from the cultural and political elite of Milan immediately expressed their support of Pisapia.
 On 14 November he ran for the primary elections of the center-leftist coalition led by the Democratic Party, with the support of Nichi Vendola's Left Ecology Freedom, and unexpectedly won (receiving 45% preferences) despite not being an actual member of the PD.

 At the beginning of the campaign, incumbent Letizia Moratti was considered the favourite.
-Milan is traditionally a right-wing stronghold, the homeland of Silvio Berlusconi's party (to which Moratti belongs), as well as a symbol of the alliance between Berlusconi and Umberto Bossi's Lega Nord, a party that promotes a greater independence of Northern Italy.
-Both Bossi and Berlusconi repeatedly declared that the left wing had no chance to win the elections in Milan, and Berlusconi himself actively contributed in the campaign, possibly to reaffirm his appeal to the Italian people leveraging on the results of what was supposed to be an easy match.
+Milan is traditionally a right-wing stronghold, the homeland of Silvio Berlusconi's party (to which Moratti belongs), as well as a symbol of the alliance between Berlusconi and Umberto Bossi's Lega Nord, a party that promotes greater independence of Northern Italy.
+Both Bossi and Berlusconi repeatedly declared that the left wing had no chance to win the elections in Milan, and Berlusconi himself actively contributed to the campaign, possibly to reaffirm his appeal to the Italian people leveraging on the results of what was supposed to be an easy match.
 As Berlusconi had recently been involved in a number of controversial matters, including the so-called Ruby Gate, many observers described the elections in Milan as a poll that would assess the popular support of Berlusconi's politics.
 This attracted much attention to this particular election (one of many administrative elections held in the same days in several locations in Italy).

 In the first round of elections, on 15–16 May 2011, Pisapia got 48% of the votes and Moratti 41%.
 As none of them exceeded 50%, a second face-to-face round was scheduled for 29–30 May.
 This first success of Pisapia was one of a number of successes of the left wing in several other cities and provinces.
 With the campaign reaching ever harsher tones than before, Pisapia finally won on 30 May, with 55% of the votes.
 Internet and social networks played a relevant role in the election of Pisapia.

 On 1 January 2015, Pisapia became the first mayor of the newborn Metropolitan City of Milan.

 After the mayoralty (2016–present)

 Progressive Camp

-On 14 February 2017 Pisapia founded Progressive Camp, a democratic socialist political party.
+On 14 February 2017, Pisapia founded Progressive Camp, a democratic socialist political party.
 His aim is creating a new centre-left coalition including, if possible, the Democratic Party.

 Member of the European Parliament

-In the 2019 European election Pisapia stood for election as independent candidate for the Democratic Party, being elected with more than 267,000 preference votes.
+In the 2019 European election, Pisapia stood for election as an independent candidate for the Democratic Party, being elected with more than 267,000 preference votes.